 - Progress notes supporting need for fundus photographs

 - Reports of prior diagnostic testing

 If the fundus photographs have already been taken, then these should also be included within the documentation.
-Specifically, they should be labeled to indicate which photographs correspond to which eye, the sequence in which the photos were taken, and the date they were reviewed.
-All of this information is important in determining whether or not the photographs will be considered a medical necessity in each policyholder’s unique case.
+Be sure to label to which photographs correspond to which eye, the sequence in which the photos were taken, and the date they were reviewed.
+This information is important in determining whether or not the photographs will be considered a medical necessity in each policyholder’s unique case.